-The Banning House, perched on a hill, overlooks both Isthmus Harbor and Catalina Harbor in Two Harbors, Catalina Island’s West End.
-The Lodge, built in the Craftsman style in 1910 by the Banning brothers, served as their Island summer home.
-The Banning Brothers, sons of General Phineas Banning, purchased Catalina Island in 1892.
-Brothers William, Joseph and Hancock provided steamship transportation from the mainland to the Island, and in 1894 they created the Santa Catalina Island Company, developing activities and attractions, increasing promotion of their new resort destination.
+Sons of General Phineas Banning, the Banning brothers purchased Catalina Island in 1892.
+William, Joseph and Hancock provided steamship transportation from the mainland to the Island, and in 1894 they created the Santa Catalina Island Company, developing activities and attractions to promote their new resort destination.